netdisco/netdisco-docker/README.md

 The [netdisco-do](https://metacpan.org/dist/App-Netdisco/view/bin/netdisco-do) utility can be run like this (or without `<action>` to get help):

-    docker-compose run netdisco-do <action> ...
+    docker-compose exec -T netdisco-backend netdisco-do <action> ...

 Local web or backend plugins can be installed into `netdisco/nd-site-local/` as per [our documentation](https://github.com/netdisco/netdisco/wiki).
-The PostgreSQL data files are stored in `netdisco/pgdata/` and we do not advise touching them (unless you wish to reinitialize the system).
+The PostgreSQL data files are stored in `netdisco/postgresql/` or `netdisco/pgdata/` and we do not advise touching them (unless you wish to reinitialize the system).

 The `NETDISCO_RO_COMMUNITY` environment variable allows you to override the default of `public` (and avoiding the need to edit the configuration file).